-- Any unplanned ignition of propane including fire or explosion. - Any time an operator requests the assistance of emergency services, whether internal (in house emergency teams) or external (fire, police, ERAP etc.). - Any release resulting in media attention. - Any injury to a person requiring medical treatment as a direct result of the release or - All other accidental releases, abnormal venting and spills shall be reported to TSSA at the e-mail below within two weeks of the occurrence.
+- Any unplanned ignition of propane including fire or explosion. - Any time an operator requests the assistance of emergency services, whether internal (in house emergency teams) or external (fire, police, ERAP etc.). - Any release resulting in media attention. - Any injury to a person requiring medical treatment as a direct result of the release or - All other accidental releases, abnormal venting and spills shall be reported to the Spills Action Centre within two weeks of the occurrence.

-Discover of a Petroleum Product that has escaped to the Environment or Inside a Building
+Discovery of a Petroleum Product that has escaped to the Environment or Inside a Building